LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 - Hardhat: `npm install usingtellor`
 - Foundry: `forge install tellor-io/usingtellor`

-Once installed this will allow your contracts to inherit the functions from the contract 'UsingTellor'.
+Once installed, this will allow your contracts to inherit the functions from the 'UsingTellor' contract.

 Great!
-Now that you've got the tools ready, let's go through a simple exercise where we retrieve the eth/usd and lsk/usd prices from Tellor.
+Now that you've got the tools ready, let's go through a simple exercise where we retrieve the `eth/usd` and `lsk/usd` prices from Tellor.

 ## Import